 The Kim and Stu Lang Community Healthcare Partnership Program

-The Community Healthcare Partnership Program (CHPP) identifies, understands and removes barriers to healthcare for companion animals in underserved communities.
-Together, veterinarians, registered veterinary technicians and student veterinarians’ partner with community organizations to help Indigenous communities, people experiencing homelessness and sheltered animals with primary and acute veterinary care at a subsidized cost.
+The Community Healthcare Partnership Program (CHPP) identifies, understands and removes barriers to healthcare for companion animals in under-resourced and made-vulnerable communities.
+Together, veterinarians, registered veterinary technicians and student veterinarians partner with community organizations to help Indigenous communities, people experiencing homelessness and sheltered animals with primary and acute veterinary care at a subsidized cost.

-CHPP envisions a future where vulnerable humans and animals in Canada enjoy better health, stronger social supports and integration into their communities, supporting the universal nature of the animal-human bond.
+CHPP envisions a future where made-vulnerable humans and animals in Canada enjoy better health, stronger social supports and integration into their communities, supporting the universal nature of the human-animal bond.
 In turn, the program equips student veterinarians with the necessary skills to address systemic and inadequate access to care when they graduate.

 The program began in 2019 following an $11M gift from OVC benefactors Kim and Stu Lang.